-- Or other symptoms that are common to “Parkinson’s Disease
+- Or other movement problems that are common to “Parkinson’s Disease

-According to the Lewy Body Dementia Association, LBD is highly under-diagnosed, partly because it shares some characteristics with the more common Alzheimer’s Disease, and partly due to lack of awareness of this different type of dementia.
-LBD can be confused with Alzheimer’s Disease or Parkinson’s Disease, and can actually accompany Parkinson’s Disease.
+According to the Lewy Body Dementia Association, LBD is highly under-diagnosed, partly because it shares some characteristics with Alzheimer’s disease, which is more common, and partly due to lack of awareness of this different type of dementia.
+LBD can be confused with Alzheimer’s disease or Parkinson’s disease, and can actually occur in combination with Parkinson’s disease.

 The right diagnosis is important – Thomas’s story

 My late wife Pearl lived with LBD for 10 years.
 Her dementia was diagnosed “dementia unspecified” for seven years.
 We finally received a diagnosis of LBD three years before she died in 2011.
 It was a blessing to learn about LBD and the correct treatment for her disease.
 Knowing how to properly care for her LBD symptoms allowed her to live with LBD in relative peace and comfort.
 That part of our journey living with LBD improved in part because of the help and support I received from a local disease-specific LBD caregiver support group. – Thomas

 Do all people with DLB hallucinate?
 My dad has a recent DLB diagnosis but does not hallucinate.
 Does this mean his diagnosis is wrong?

 Could you address sleepiness?
 My husband is very tired during the day.
 Are there ways to combat these symptoms of the disease?

 My physician is not familiar with DLB, how can they get the appropriate information to make an accurate diagnosis?

 What is the best way to get DLB patients involved in activities to help stimulate them if they do not want to do them?